revert-finance/lend-deployment-check/readme.md

 ## Why This Matters

 - **Transparency:** Allows anyone to verify that the deployed contracts are exactly the ones that were audited, fostering trust in the protocol.
-- **Security:** Ensures that no unauthorized changes have been made to the contracts since the audit, which could introduce vulnerabilities or malicious code.
+- **Security:** Ensures that no changes have been made to the contracts since the audit, which could introduce vulnerabilities or malicious code.
 - **Community Confidence:** Provides the community with tools to independently verify the integrity of the contracts they interact with.

 ## How to Use the Script